By Jill Menze

 BEST SHOWCASE: Tie: SPIN Magazine @ Stubb’s BBQ/Village Voice @ La Zona Rosa.
 I’m sure there were a few showcases that could compete for this award line-up-wise, but my time spent at Stubb’s was enjoyable, despite how crowded it became for Echo & the Bunnymen.
 Stubb’s is a top-notch outdoor venue.
 Village Voice is up there, too, for the free Mexican food, as well as the lineup, which I unfortunately only caught half of (saw: Crystal Antlers and Cursive; missed: Gomez and M. Ward).

 BEST VENUE: French Legation Museum.
-This outdoor space was absolutely lovely – big, green lawn, trees, WAVVES beating a pinata.
+This outdoor space was absolutely lovely – big, green lawn (have a peek here for the best lawn care service), trees, WAVVES beating a pinata.
 I didn’t have time to catch much live there, but the time I spent just hanging out felt perfect.
 Someone also shared with me the history of what the French Legation Museum actually is.

 BEST MEAL: Brisket sandwich at some off-the-beaten-path BBQ joint near our house.
 I have no idea what the name of this place was, and I have never in my life had such unreasonably slow service, but oh well, it was worth it.

 Overall Best-Of @ SXSW ’09: I’d love to say that this was hanging with my best buds from New York, spending quality time with good friends from out of town and meeting tons of new people, or any one of the many nutty situations I found myself in, but in all honesty, it was having my wallet returned.
 Thank you, Austin Police Department, for all your help and understanding.